 Historically, this information has been disseminated through the Emergency Alert System (EAS), which leverages the communication support of radio, television, cable, and satellite providers (EAS participants) and NOAA Weather Radio.
 In addition, AMBER Alerts may now also be disseminated via Wireless Emergency Alerts (WEA).
 Localities may also use digital signage or other alerting technologies if they are available.

 The IPAWS PMO, in partnership with Ready.gov, has created public education products that provide up-to-date information about how to prepare for emergencies.
 The www.ready.gov/kids webpage provides information about WEAs and other age appropriate guidance.
 The IPAWS PMO and Ready.gov also created a WEA Fact Sheet and Word Search for Kids with accompanying instructional materials for parents, teachers, and other educators.

 The Pillowcase Project

-The IPAWS PMO is also partnering with The American Red Cross on The Pillowcase Project, an in-school and after-school program designed to teach third graders and their families how to prepare for disasters.
+In previous years, the IPAWS PMO has partnered with The American Red Cross Association on The Pillowcase Project.
+This served as an in-school and after-school program which was designed to teach third-graders and their families how to best prepare for disasters.

-The Pillowcase Project curriculum follows three essential teaching steps: learn, practice, and share.
-Students learn how to prepare for emergencies, enhance coping skills, practice what they have learned, and share their knowledge with friends and family.
-The program encourages students to create their own emergency supplies kit by packing essential items in a pillowcase—a common household item—for easy transport during an emergency.
-Students also have the opportunity to decorate and personalize their pillowcases.
-The goal of the program is to incorporate preparedness education into elementary school and after-school curriculums nationwide.
+The curriculum used for the Pillowcase Project includes three essential teaching steps: learn, practice, and share.
+Students were taught how to prepare for emergencies, enhance coping skills, practice what they have learned, and share their knowledge with friends and family.
+The program encouraged students to create their own emergency supply kit by packing essential items in a pillowcase — a common household item — for easy transportation during an emergency.
+Students were also provided an opportunity to decorate and personalize their pillowcases.
+The goal of the program was to incorporate preparedness education into elementary school and after-school curriculums nationwide.